Git Rebase vs. Merge: Which to Use?

-Rebasing and merging are both designed to integrate changes from one branch into another branch in git, but they accomplish this in different ways.
+Rebasing and merging are both designed to integrate changes from one branch into another branch in Git, but they accomplish this in different ways.

 Git Rebase vs. Git Merge Explained

-• Git Rebase: Rebasing in git integrates a change from the base of the feature branch to the master branch’s endpoint.
+• Git Rebase: Rebasing in Git integrates a change from the base of the feature branch to the master branch’s endpoint.
 It’s useful for streamlining complex histories.

 • Git Merge: Merging takes the contents of the feature branch and integrates it with the master branch.
 The feature branch stays the same, making it useful for tracking history on complex projects.

 For example, let’s say we have a series of commits.
-The merge will result as a combination of commits, whereas rebase will add all the changes in the feature branch starting from the last commit of the master branch.
+The merge will result in a combination of commits, whereas rebase will add all the changes in the feature branch starting from the last commit of the master branch.

 illustration of a rebase and merge to a main branch